dwyvid1/LandingPage-Links/README.md

 * Fontawesome;

 ## 💻 Project
 This project was inspired by Linktree.
-Meus Links is a web project where I store the links of my social networks.
+My Links is a web project where I store the links of my social networks.

 Made with :purple_heart: by Deyvid Nascimento :wave: